Skip to content

 10.2 Describe how to remove a shoe from a horse To include:

-• Identifying tools and how to use them
+• Identification of the tools and how to use them

 • Positioning of self and horse